U.S. Credit Card Debt Statistics

 Create a payoff plan

-Even if you can't pay off your debt entirely, decreasing your credit card balances by any amount is typically a wise financial option.
+Even if you can't pay off your debt entirely, decreasing your credit card balances by any amount is typically a smart financial decision.

 Use your tax refund